Divorce With an Under-3 in the House: What You Need to Know

 Addressing hopes for getting back together:

 It is common for preschoolers to express a desire or hope that their parents will get back together, especially when a couple is co-parenting well.
 In this situation, it can be difficult for preschoolers to understand why they can’t live in one house again.
 Parents may need to explain on an on-going basis: I know you really want us to all live together again.
 But that is not going to happen.
-Mommy and Daddy both love you very much and will continue to work together to be great parents to you.
+Mommy and Mama both love you very much and will continue to work together to be great parents to you.
 But we have chosen to live separately; we won’t be married anymore.

 Addressing worries about being abandoned:

 Young children may also share (or show) worries about being abandoned or be concerned that they may themselves “get divorced” from a parent.
 Parents can reassure children with clear and concrete responses: We will always love you and take care of you.
 We will never leave you.
 But we will not live in the same house again.